LDNGuide

 Gluten-Free Pizza Spots

-Gluten-free pizza falls into three categories: edible cardboard, cauliflower that has presumably been steamrolled into the shape of a pizza, and actually tasty.
+Gluten-free pizza falls into three categories: edible cardboard, cauliflower that has been steamrolled into the shape of a pizza, and actually tasty.
 Theo’s is the latter.
 This Camberwell pizzeria not only has our hearts and lifelong commitment to its chilli sauce, but it makes the best chewy Neapolitan-style pizza in London.
 Heads up, there’s another spot in Elephant and Castle too.

 We would like to personally thank True Craft for saving our gluten-free flatmate from many a weep session with its pizzas.
-We’ve eaten them enough times to know that the free-from offerings are very nearly as good as the standard sourdough pizzas.
-Personally, we have a real soft spot for the balsamic pepper and mascarpone pizza, but the spicy ‘nduja offering or pepperoni-heavy ‘The Legend’ won’t let you down either.
+We’ve eaten them enough times to know that the free-from pies are very nearly as good as the standard sourdough pizzas.
+Personally, we have a real soft spot for the balsamic pepper and mascarpone pizza, but the spicy ‘nduja one or pepperoni-heavy ‘The Legend’ won’t let you down either.

 Gluten-Free Bakeries & Sweet Treat Spots